-During labor, the uterus squeezes or contracts to push the baby through the open cervix and into the vagina, which expands to allow the baby to pass through and be born.
-Within 30 minutes after the baby's birth, the placenta is delivered.
+A vaginal delivery is the natural and preferred method of giving birth.
+Delivery begins with labor.
+During labor, the uterus contracts to push the baby through the cervix and into the vagina.
+The vagina, or birth canal, enlarges to allow the baby to pass through and be delivered.

 Risks and Benefits

-While the decision to perform an episiotomy is almost always made at the time of the procedure, you and your doctor must carefully weigh its risks and benefits before you go into labor to decide whether it's the most appropriate treatment choice for you.
+In a cesarean section, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure

 You'll stay in the hospital for 3-5 days.
 During this time, you will be encouraged to breast-feed, nap when the baby sleeps, and get out of bed often.
 Walking helps prevent blood clots and constipation.
 Limit stair climbing to once a day and avoid lifting anything heavier than your baby.